A recent study of last year’s gender pay gap reports revealed that 87% of Irish employers pay men more than women. That’s a dismal statistic for 2023!

-In Australia, men and women are legally required to get equal pay for work that is considered "equal" in terms of similarity, equivalence, or value.
+In Ireland, men and women are legally required to get equal pay for work that is considered "equal" in terms of similarity, equivalence, or value.

-This means you can’t pay an employee less compared to another employee of the opposite sex who is doing equal work for you,or your employees could file a claim against you.
+This means you can’t pay an employee less compared to another employee of the opposite sex who is doing work of equal value for you, or you could face an equal pay claim in the Workplace Relations Commission.

 So, what can you do to make sure your business embraces equal pay and stays in line with equality laws?

 Equal pay law is covered under the Employment Equality Acts 1998 -2015 and the Equality and Irish Human Rights and Equality Commission (IHREC) statutory code of practice but it’s not just pay that the law applies to.

 Under the law, you’re required to pay employees doing like work equal ‘remuneration’ which is defined widely and includes payments like allowances, bonuses, performance payments, and non-cash benefits such as cars and mobile phones.